-i) One of the following language proficiency scores: 480 on the written TOEFL Test, 157/300 on the computerized TOEFL Test, 650 on the TOEIC Test, or 108/200 on the VCC English Language Assessment is required for admission into the Intensive TEFL Certificate for Young Learners.
+i) One of the following language proficiency scores: a score of 480 on the written TOEFL Test, a score of 157/300 on the computerized TOEFL Test, iBT score of 55 overall, 650 on the TOEIC Test, or 108/200 on the VCC English Language Assessment is required for admission into the Intensive TEFL Certificate for Young Learners.
 For Canadian applicants:

 i) Documented proof of completion of Grade 12 with a minimum grade of B in Grade XII Academic English.
 A university degree is recommended but not required for admission into the program ii) A standard of spoken English equivalent to that of an educated native speaker of English.
 A good command of grammar usage, punctuation, and spelling is also required for entry into this Program.
-Canadian applicants whose first language is not English may be required to submit a score on an English language proficiency test iii) A successful interview with program staff Program Fees Application Fee (non-refundable) \$100 Program Fee 100 hours \$1,375 Program Dates May 23 to June 16, 2006 August 8 to September 1, 2006 October 2 to October 27, 2006 MA: Applied Linguistics and TESOL - University of Leicester Senior Program Coordinator: Jennifer Pearson Terell Program Coordinator: Anita Schuller E-mail: aschuller@vcc.ca Phone: 604.443.8362 VCC is pleased to offer the University of Leicester's Master of Arts: Applied Linguistics and TESOL.
+Canadian applicants whose first language is not English may be required to submit a score on an English language proficiency test iii) A successful interview with program staff Program Fees Application Fee (non-refundable) \$100 Program Fee 100 hours \$1,375 Program Dates October 2 to October 27, 2006 January 15 to February 9, 2007 April 30 to May 25, 2007 July 30 to August 24, 2007 October 1 to October 26, 2007 MA: Applied Linguistics and TESOL - University of Leicester Senior Program Coordinator: Jennifer Pearson Terell Program Coordinator: Anita Schuller, aschuller@ vcc.ca, 604.443.8362 Program Assistant: Dorothy Giroux, 604.443.8665, dairoux@vcc.ca Vancouver Community College is pleased to offer, in partnership with the University of Leicester, a Master of Arts: Applied Linguistics and TESOL Program.
 This internationally respected masters program provides excellent and accessible opportunities for English language teachers living in Canada to study at the graduate level.
 The University of Leicester MA: Applied Linguistics and TESOL Program is available on-line or on-site at the University of Leicester.
-All graduates from TESOL Diploma Program and VCC TESOL Inservice Diploma Program at Vancouver Community College are eligible for exemption from Module One of the University of Leicester MA: Applied Linguistics and TESOL Program.
-Academic support is provided by the University of Leicester through their world-class Distance Learning Unit which fully supports all distance learners with enquiry, database, and inter-library loan services.
+All graduates from TESOL Diploma Program and TESOL Distance Diploma Program at Vancouver Community College are eligible for exemption from Module One of the University of Leicester MA: Applied Linguistics and TESOL Program.
+Academic support is provided by the University of Leicester through their world-class Distance Learning Unit which fully supports all distance learners with database, and inter-library loan services.
 Graduates receive a MA: Applied Linguistics and TESOL from the University of Leicester.
-Admission Requirements i) University degree in high standing ii) Two years of documented English language teaching experience iii) TESOL credential from a well recognized educational institution

-iv) English language Proficiency: 250/300 on the computer TOEFL Test, 600 on the written TOEFL Test or Band 6.5 on the IELTS Test

-1050 UK Pounds per module (Please note fees are revised at regular intervals)

-For Program Information

-Program Coordinator: Anita Schuller
+General Admission Requirements i) University degree in high standing ii) Two years of documented English language teaching experience iii) TESOL credential from a well recognized educational institution iv) English language Proficiency: a score of 250/300 on the computer TOEFL Test, a score of 600 on the written TOEFL Test, a score of 100 on the iBT with a minimum score of 20 in each area or Band 6.5 on the IELTS Test. ees 1050 UK Pounds per module (Please note fees are revised at regular intervals) For Program Information Program Coordinator: Anita Schuller E-mail: aschuller@vcc.ca Male Canadian Citizen Visitor MasterCard American Express

-E-mail: aschuller@vcc.ca